 Azadi Tower Construction

-Tower has 45 meters’ height and 4 floors with Azadi museum underground.
-There are 2 stairways with 682 stairs and 4 elevators which Symmetrically located on both sides of the tower.
+The tower is 45 meters height and has four floors with the Azadi museum underground.
+There are two stairways with 682 stairs and four elevators, which are symmetrical on both sides of the tower.

-Mehrabad International Airport is located on the southwest of the square, also the west terminal of Tehran is located on north western wing.
+Mehrabad International Airport is located on the southwest of the square, also the west terminal of Tehran is located on north northwestern wing.

-To know more about Azadi Tower Architecture and Azadi museum, follow this article which leads you to have a better understand of Iran travel guide.
+To learn more about Azadi Tower Architecture and Azadi Museum, follow this article, which gives you a better understanding of Iran’s travel guide.

 How to get to Azadi Tower?

-To get to Azadi Tower, take line 4 (color-coded light blue) of Tehran Metro to Meydan-e-Azadi.
-Be careful, don’t get confused by other Azadi stations.
+To reach Azadi Tower, take line 4 (color-coded light blue) of the Tehran Metro to Meydan-e-Azadi.
+Be careful; don’t get confused by other Azadi stations.

-Other choices of public transport are to take the buses of Bus Rapid Transit Network in Iran (BRT) to Azadi station or you can easily take normal buses to Azadi terminals.
+Other public transport choices are to take the Bus Rapid Transit Network in Iran (BRT) buses to Azadi station or take normal buses to Azadi terminals.

 Entrance Fee and Opening Hours of Azadi Tower